11 Ways Your Online Store Can Compete with Mega-Retailers (And Win)

 It stands to reason that the more products you offer, the more sales you’re likely to get.
 The problem is that managing a huge catalog of items can be much more complicated than you’d imagine.
 For each product, you have to consider sourcing, storage, shipping costs, marketing materials, and more.

 For massive online stores, that isn’t a problem.
-They’re all about volume, and they can throw all the manpower they want at the above tasks.
+They’re all about volume, and they can throw all the resources they want at the above tasks.
 However, the more strapped you are for money and personnel, the more that overextension can hurt you.

 Fortunately, it’s entirely possible to run a successful online store that offers a limited catalog of products.
 SlimFold, for example, built an entire e-commerce experience around a handful of unique wallets.